Skip to content

 You should:

-• have your complaint acknowledged within 3 working days and formally investigated
+• Have your complaint acknowledged within three working days and formally investigated.

 Can I get help to make my complaint?

-If you feel you would like help to make your complaint support is available.
-A complaints advocate is independent of the NHS and can offer practical support such as help with writing letters, attending a meeting with you and explaining the options available.
+If you would like help making your complaint, support is available.
+A complaints advocate is independent of the NHS and can offer practical support such as help with writing letters, attending a meeting with you, and explaining the options available.

-This service is free to anyone making a complaint about their NHS treatment or care.
+This service is free to anyone complaining about their NHS treatment or care.

 York Advocacy